 Committing to veneers is a serious decision that will have a permanent impact on your teeth.
 While veneers last for 10-15 years, the necessary shaving down of your enamel will last forever so you will need to replace the veneers or deal with the aftermath of shaving down your tooth enamel.

-During your consultation, your dentist will evaluate your teeth and oral health to determine if you are a good candidate for veneers.
+During your consultation in Billerica, your dentist will evaluate your teeth and oral health to determine if you are a good candidate for veneers.
 This consultation may consist of X-rays which can help identify if cavities or gum disease is present.
 If any problems with oral health are detected, then you may not be able to get veneers, at least not until you resolve these issues.

 If the dentist has determined you are a good candidate for veneers, in a separate appointment, your teeth will be fitted for veneers.
 This consists of shaving down your tooth's enamel with a grinding tool that reduces your tooth by 1/2 mm.